 The great composer and organist Jean Langlais gave two recitals on this organ in the early 1950s at the invitation of his close friend Richard Ross, who succeeded Virgil Fox as Brown’s organist.

-In recent years, renowned organist Dr. John Walker served as Brown’s Minister of Music, and is today the church’s Minister of Music Emeritus.
+In recent years, renowned organist Dr. John Walker served as Brown’s Minister of Music, and the church’s Minister of Music Emeritus.
 Interestingly, he reversed Virgil Fox’s trajectory, coming to Brown from New York’s Riverside Church.
+Brown’s former Minister of Music, Michael Britt, then succeeded John Walker in 2012 through 2022.

 In 2010, Brown’s Tiffany Series featured a concert, “Celebrating the Skinner Organ,” honoring the 80th anniversary of the instrument.
 The concert is believed to be the first solo recording ever made on the organ.